zdorow/TheScopeReport/README.md

 Requirements: JDK and JRE (Written in version 1.8) Preliminary testing in Java 9 showed no issues.

+##To run simply use the start up scripts for your system!
+Otherwise we can do the following:

 Windows/MacOS: Unzip then go to /dist/MobileDeviceTool.jar and double click.

 Linux: Unzip then go to /dist/MobileDeviceTool.jar....Has not been tested in linux, however if you have the most recent versions of the JRE and JDK then it should run fine.
 It does require a GUI.